How to install Rear Disc Brakes on a Spridget

 Norm Kerr, author of the webpage accessible through the above button, recommends 140 ft. lbs., which is what was done on the test Midget in the photos.
 Other mechanics conclude that roughly half that amount is ample.

 PART Ii - preparing and mounting the discs

 STEP 1 - Enlarge the bores of the rotors using your Dremel or drill motor.
-This is EASY to do accurately, and is the first of three minor fabrication tasks on 1/2 elliptical spring cars; four on Bugeyes and early 1/4 elliptical spring cars.
+This is EASY to do accurately, and is the first of three minor fabrication tasks on 1/2 elliptical spring cars; four on Bugeyes and some--but not necessarily all--early 1/4 elliptical spring cars.